nobremarcos95/InfinityCalculator/README.md

 # InfinityCalculator
-A calculator of infinity binaries numbers made on C.
+A calculator of infinity binaries numbers made in C.